jburgner/ValantInventory/README.md

 dotnet run command information after some further testing.

 Endpoints:

 POST    /api/items        - create a new item with a unique label

 DELETE  /api/items/label  - delete an existing item by label

-GET     /api/items/label  - not yet implemented, but post should have a reference to return upon item creation
+GET     /api/items/label  - not yet implemented per specification, but post should have a reference to return upon item creation

 Notifications:
 A message is logged to the console when a message is deleted by the /api/items/label endpoint or when